 Otoplasty, also known as ear setback or ear pinning, is a plastic surgery procedure designed to improve the appearance of protruding ears.
 The surgery also has the ability to alter the dimensions and contours of the ears in a manner that remains inconspicuous and unnoticeable.

-Dr. Naderi performs otoplasty on patients over the age of four before the child has started school to avoid teasing and embarrassment.
+Dr. Kulak performs otoplasty on patients over the age of five before the child has started school to avoid teasing and embarrassment.

-During a consultation for otoplasty, Dr. Naderi will examine your ears, take a thorough medical history, and discuss your goals.
+During a consultation for otoplasty, Dr. Kulak will examine your ears, take a thorough medical history, and discuss your goals.
 All aspects of the otoplasty surgery will be explained including the technique, the anesthesia, the facility, the recovery, the risks, the costs and so on.
-Ask to see if you are a candidate for the “incision-less” technique.

-Dr. Naderi performs otoplasty at INOVA system hospitals, including Fair Oaks Hospital, Loudoun Hospital, Fairfax Hospital, and Mt.
-Vernon Hospital.
+Dr. Kulak performs otoplasty at INOVA system hospitals, including Fair Oaks Hospital and Surgical Center, Reston Surgical Center, Surburban Outpatient Surgical Center.

-Local anesthesia or MAC (monitored anesthesia care) may be used for otoplasty although general anesthesia is safer for children.
+Local anesthesia or MAC (monitored anesthesia care) may be used for otoplasty although general anesthesia may be safer for children.